opendocsg/slw-judgments-backfill/2014_SGHC_124/report.md

 35     At the hearing before me, Mr Ravi raised, for the first time, the argument that the PP’s negative substantive assistance determination and the non-certification decision violated Article 12 of the Constitution of the Republic of Singapore (1985 Rev Ed, 1999 Reprint) (“the Constitution”).

 36     In the context of executive actions, the equal protection clause in Article 12 is breached if “there is a deliberate and arbitrary discrimination against a particular person.
 Arbitrariness implies a lack of any rationality” ( _Public Prosecutor v Ang Soon Huat_ [1990] SLR 915 at [22]).
-This test was applied by the Court of Appeal in _Eng Foong Ho and others v Attorney-General_ [2009] 2 SLR(R) 542 in determining whether the acquisition by the Collector of Land Revenue of property on which a temple was located and not the properties of a nearby Mission and Church violated Article 12 of the Constitution.
+This test was applied by the Court of Appeal in _Eng Foong Ho and others v Attorney-General_ <span class="citation">[2009] 2 SLR(R) 542</span> in determining whether the acquisition by the Collector of Land Revenue of property on which a temple was located and not the properties of a nearby Mission and Church violated Article 12 of the Constitution.

 37     In the present case, the Applicant failed to provide any evidence that the PP deliberately and arbitrarily discriminated against him in making the negative substantive assistance determination and the non-certification decision.
 Therefore, the Applicant had not even established a _prima facie_ case of breach of Article 12 of the Constitution.
-Although the discretion to issue the certificate of substantive assistance is a power conferred by statute ( _ie_ , s 33B(2)( _b_ ) of the MDA) as opposed to one conferred by the Constitution, in view of the high constitutional office of the Attorney-General as the PP, the courts should proceed on the basis that the PP exercises his power in accordance with law unless shown otherwise ( _ie_ , there is a presumption of constitutionality and/or legality): _Ramalingam Ravinthran v Attorney-General_ [2012] 2 SLR 49 (“ _Ramalingam_ ”) at [45] – [47].
+Although the discretion to issue the certificate of substantive assistance is a power conferred by statute ( _ie_ , s 33B(2)( _b_ ) of the MDA) as opposed to one conferred by the Constitution, in view of the high constitutional office of the Attorney-General as the PP, the courts should proceed on the basis that the PP exercises his power in accordance with law unless shown otherwise ( _ie_ , there is a presumption of constitutionality and/or legality): _Ramalingam Ravinthran v Attorney-General_ <span class="citation">[2012] 2 SLR 49</span> (“ _Ramalingam_ ”) at [45] – [47].
 The burden is on the Applicant here to show that there is a _prima facie_ case of a breach of constitutional rights: see _Ramalingam_ at [70].
 As stated earlier, he has failed to discharge this burden.

 **_Conclusion_**